bocadilloproject/queso/docs/README.md

 actionLink: /guide/
 features:
 - title: Zero-config
-  details: Once installed, use Boca to run or extend commands without any extra configuration.
+  details: Once installed, use Boca to run commands without any extra configuration.
 - title: Extensible
   details: Adding custom commands to Boca is as simple as creating a declaring Click commands in a Python script.
 - title: Familiar